bnielsen1965/mdns-server/README.md

 Set whether server will report on mDNS packets originating from the same machine.

+#### srcPort

+Set the bind port for the send socket.
+Default will select the first available high level socket.

 #### noInit

 Control automatic server initialization.
 If set to